 Our audit procedures included, amongst others:

-Evaluated the reasonableness of management's key assumptions on the revenue growth rates and gross margins which considers the current economic and business environment impacted by the Covid-19 pandemic.
+Evaluated the reasonableness of management's key assumptions on the revenue growth rates and gross margins which considers the overall economic and business environment.

 We also evaluated management's assessment of the remaining useful lives of the franchise fees.